inblossoms/toyscript/README.md

 ## Language learning methodology

+#### In fact, what I want to express is that the logic behind the language is the same, and we can use any language to achieve everything we want to express in this repo.

 **In a computer language, as long as there are three kinds of logic, sequential execution logic, branch logic and loop logic, the language can reach the Turing-complete state.**